oopsmonk/documentation/chronicle/1.0/references/chronicle-api-reference.md

 # Chronicle API reference

-**The GoShimmer API provides a simple and consistent way to get transactions from a Chronicle permanode.
-This API accepts HTTP requests and responds with JSON data.**
+**The Chronicle API provides a simple and consistent way to get transactions from a Chronicle permanode.**

+## Headers

-All the following commands must include an HTTP header.
+All commands must include the `X-IOTA-API-Version` header set to 1.

+All resources expect and return JSON response bodies.
+Error responses will also be sent as JSON.

+In practice this means that you'll always get a response with a `Content-Type` header set to `application/json`.

 | **Header**       | **Value** | **Required or Optional** |
 |:---------------|:--------|:--------|